am4nu/rest/README.md

-# RestAPI
+# HelloAPI
-Hello Rest API , built with flask, docker, sqlalchemy
+Hello API , built with flask, docker, sqlalchemy

 Make sure you are on ubuntu >=16.04